zPointless/EasyBrowse/README.md

 1. Download Python from https://www.python.org/
 2. Run the command "pip install PyQt5" in the Terminal and "pip install PyQt5 easygui" if you have v1.1.2 or later.
 3. Run the program.

+A lot of thanks to the GeeksForGeeks and Stack Overflow communities.
+Also, this is a modification from PythonGeeks version(https://pythongeeks.org/create-web-browser-python-pyqt/)